dipak-chh12/innov8/README.md

 4. Open the Frontend: Open index.html in your web browser to interact with the chatbot.

+### Note
+The project is not deployed because GitHub didn't allow non static website to be deployed.
+You can test the chatbot via local host using the steps above.
+Hope you have a good day.
-thanks and have fun with the chatbot✌️
+Thanks and have fun with the chatbot✌️
 ~Team Innov8